Ryougi-yukiro/MMGS/README.md

 [Jarquín D, Crossa J, Lacaze X, et al. A reaction norm model for genomic selection using high-dimensional genomic and environmental data[J].
 Theoretical and applied genetics, 2014, 127: 595-607.](https://link.springer.com/article/10.1007/s00122-013-2243-1)

-#Cited
-We do this with the help of ggGSE (Zhu MJ), which is built from the JRGA framework (Li X), under norm reaction principle (Jarquín D)